greje656/Questions/lens-flares.md

 While some appreciate the artistic aspect of lens flare, lens manufacturers work hard to minimize them by coating lenses with anti-reflection coatings.
 The coatings applied to each lens are usually designed to minimize the reflection of a specific wavelength.
 Given the wavelength to minimize reflection for, and the refractive index of the two medium involved in the reflection, the ideal thickness of the coating is defined as λ/4·n1 where n1 = sqrt(n0·n1).
 This is known as a quarter wavelength anti-reflection coating.
 I've found this site very helpful to describe the phenomena http://www.pveducation.org/pvcdrom/anti-reflection-coatings.

 In the current implementation each lens coatings specifies a wavelength the coating should be optimized for.
 The ideal thicknesses and ior are used by default.
 But I also added a controllable offset to thicken the AR coating layer in order to prevent from killing the reflections too much.

-The following images compare a lens with no AR coating with one coated with ideal values and one coated with offseted thickness values:
+No AR Coating:
 ![](https://github.com/greje656/Questions/blob/master/images/arc01.jpg)

+Ideal AR Coating:
 ![](https://github.com/greje656/Questions/blob/master/images/arc02.jpg)

+AR Coating with offsetted ideal thickness:
 ![](https://github.com/greje656/Questions/blob/master/images/arc03.jpg)

 ### Optimisations